 Expect The Unexpected

-I never expected to lose my father so suddenly and losing him so violently has left a mark and I have defined my life by that day promising myself to live my life to the fullest.
-Never having any regrets because death can happen any time to any of us, EVEN YOU!
+I never expected to lose my father so suddenly and losing him so violently has left an un-erasable mark on me that that has shaped and defined my life.
+From that day forward, I Promised myself to live my life to the fullest because death can happen any time to any of us, EVEN YOU!

 Top 5 Deathbed Regrets

 I hadn’t thought about my father in long time until I read an article by Bonnie Ware.
 Bonnie is a former nurse who worked with the dying and as a result she spent a lot of time talking with her dying patients.
 She noticed many of them shared the same deathbed regrets.

 I’ve paraphrased the top five regrets according to Bonnie’s patients below.
 After reading them, you may find yourself nodding your head in agreement to a few and wondering if you might also have these same regrets on your own deathbed.

 I know I did and I also couldn’t help but wonder if my own father would have had any of his own deathbed regrets.

 WILL YOU HAVE SOME OF THESE SAME REGRETS?